christianWissmann85/py-course/PYTHON_COURSE.md

-# Python Mastery Bootcamp: From Zero to L3/L4 Google Engineer
+# Python Mastery Bootcamp: From Zero to L3/L4 Engineering Proficiency

 ## A Modern, Type-Safe, Production-Ready Python Course

 ---

 ## 🎯 Course Mission Statement

-This bootcamp transforms students into professional Python developers capable of L3/L4 Google-level engineering through:
+This bootcamp transforms students into professional Python developers capable of L3/L4 level engineering through:

 - **Typing-First Learning**: Every line of code written by hand for muscle memory
 - **Modern Tooling from Day 1**: Poetry, MyPy --strict, Ruff, pytest
 - **Human-AI Collaboration Focus**: Learn to code so you can effectively partner with AI